• Testing Lab

 EPREL

-In May 2022, the European Commission made public its EPREL program, available to all on its website.
-This new tool transforms the way European consumers compare energy-related products.
-Consequently, importers and producers must fulfill the EPREL reporting duties.
+In May 2022, the European Commission officially launched public access to the EPREL database.
+This platform transforms the way European consumers compare energy-related products.
+Consequently, producers and importers are required to comply with EPREL reporting duties before placing their products on the EU markets.

 What is EPREL?

-EPREL stands for the European Product Registry for Energy Labeling.
-Indeed, EPREL is an organized collection of information about products sold in the European Union (EU).
-Mainly, its primary function is to compare energy efficiency levels between products sold.
-Accordingly, Authorities attribute a grade delivered through an energy label.
-Consequently, every European consumer can easily access the online ERPEL database.
+EPREL is the European Product Registry for Energy Labeling.
+As the name suggests, it is an organized collection of information about products sold in the European Union (EU).
+Essentially, consumers can compare energy efficiency and performance between similar products.
+In particular, products receive an overall grade in the form of an EU Energy Label.
+Accordingly, consumers of European energy-related goods can easily access the online database to make informed decisions about their favorite products.

-Potential clients can also find a broad range of information about a large category of products, such as:
+The energy labeling product registry contains a broad range of information about large categories of products, such as:

 • availability of spare parts